niharjoshi/TimestampAnalyzer/README.md

 ## Prerequisites & Installation

-In order to run the algorithms implemented in this assignment, I recommend cloning this repository onto your local machine and running it from the command-line using the interactive build tool **sbt**.
+In order to run the algorithms implemented in this project, I recommend cloning this repository onto your local machine and running it from the command-line using the interactive build tool **sbt**.

 *Note: In order to install sbt, please follow the OS-specific instructions at https://www.scala-sbt.org/1.x/docs/Setup.html.*